 Installing Maps SDK for Android Beta

-Maps customization features are not yet available in the Google Play Services Maps Library.
+Cloud-based maps styling features are not yet available in the Google Play Services Maps Library.
 To test them, use the standalone Beta Maps SDK for Android.

 For instructions on how to download the beta SDK, see Installing Maps SDK for Android v.3.1.0 BETA

 You can add your Map ID through a